uhudo/storyteller/README.md

 # Storyteller

 This repository contains the application for the Storyteller project.
-Storyteller is a game where you cooperate with AI to tell a story.
+Storyteller is an adventure where you cooperate with AI to tell a story.
+The story is visualized with images.
 The project was created as an entry for the AMD Pervasive AI Developer Contest on [Hackster.io](https://www.hackster.io/contests/amd2023).
 Additional information about the project are available at [Storyteller](https://www.hackster.io/uhudo/storyteller-8f7ce6).

 The project consists of the frontend application which we implemented in Streamlit and two AI model servers that provide the access to LLM and text-to-image models.
 We used Llama3.1 model for the LLM and stable-diffusion-3-medium-diffusers for the text-to-image model.

 Project is implemented in Python and was developed to work with [AMD Accelerator Cloud](https://aac.amd.com) where we used [AMD Instinct MI210](https://www.amd.com/en/products/accelerators/instinct/mi200/mi210.html) accelerators by using [AMD ROCm Software](https://www.amd.com/en/products/software/rocm.html).
-In the development we used prepared containers with Pytorch v2.1.2 and ROCm v6.1.2 but the project can be deployed on other platforms using ROCm.
+In the development we used prepared containers with PyTorch v2.1.2 and ROCm v6.1.2 but the project can be deployed on other platforms using ROCm.

 ## Initial step
 Gain access to models on huggingface.co: